Guide to Building Design Systems With Web Components

 “[N]ascent design systems teams fall into a trap of coupling a UI with a specific tech stack.
 Creating a technology dependency in order to achieve a specific UI style inherently limits where that UI can go.
 That might not be an issue if your design system only serves one or two applications that share the same technology stack, but this becomes a big issue for organizations that manage tons of applications built on a smorgasbord of technology.”Brad Frost, Managing Technology-Agnostic Design Systems

 While these scenarios address some of the major reasons design systems projects fail, there are still many more that you may encounter along the way.
-From creating a library but failing to get other teams in the organization to adopt it, to lack of executive sponsorship or issues related to company culture, there are almost as many reasons for projects to fail as there are projects.
+From creating a Web Component library but failing to get other teams in the organization to adopt it, to lack of executive sponsorship or issues related to company culture, there are almost as many reasons for projects to fail as there are projects.

 The question then becomes, how do you ensure that: 1) your design systems project succeeds, and 2) you gain a full understanding of all the benefits they have to offer?

 Formula for success